gem/oq-engine/doc/adv-manual/developing.rst

 to know git and the tools of Open Source development in general, in particular about testing.
 If this is not the case, you should do some study on your own and come back later.
-There is a huge amount of resources in the net about these topics.
+There is a huge amount of resources on the net about these topics.
 This manual will focus solely on the OpenQuake engine and it assume that you already know how to use it, i.e. you have read the User Manual first.